Tuesday, 31 May 2016

 Many thanks to Kat Harrington - Archivist of the Royal Society for supplying the full text of these references.

-Plaster bust of Martin Folkes FRS, PSA
+Plaster bust of Martin Folkes FRS, PSA.

 by Roubiliac at the British Museum.

-Lot 10, 4th day of the Roubiliac Studio Sale
+Lot 10, 4th day of the Roubiliac Studio Sale.

-The marble is at Wilton House.
+The Marble version is at Wilton House.

 Lettered below the image with the title, and "J. Vanderbank pinxt.
 1736, / I. Faber Fecit 1737, / Sold by I Faber at the Golden Head in Bloomsbury Square".
 355 x 253 mm.
 British Museum.